The pack seen here was printed in 1972, in a limited edition of 750.

 As more fragment and document evidence became available to western scholars, oriental origins became more apparent, but sources are rare and scattered.

 In 1781 Antoine Court de Gébelin wrote Le Monde Primitif, which included his earlier thoughts on playing cards origins.
 With primitive notions of image analysis and etymology, he speculated that the tarot was a fragmentary Book of Thoth, a mystical ancient text brought out of Egypt and ultimately into Europe by Gypsies.
-Popularity of the book inspired occultist Jean-Baptiste Alliette (who went by Etteilla for the oriental appeal) publishes Manière de se récréer avec le jeu de cartes nommées Tarots (“How to Entertain Yourself With the Deck of Cards Called Tarot”) in 1785.
+Popularity of the book (published a few years after written) inspired occultist Jean-Baptiste Alliette (who went by Etteilla for the oriental appeal) publishes Manière de se récréer avec le jeu de cartes nommées Tarots (“How to Entertain Yourself With the Deck of Cards Called Tarot”) in 1785.
 A resulting esoteric movement captivated much of the nineteenth century Western world.

 The esoteric movement flourished, even with far eastern (China, possibly Korea) origin theories solidifying with scholars. .